OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/local-digital-fund-success.md

 ---
 Further to our previous post about applying to be an exemplar project  as part of the Local Digital Fund, we're delighted to announce were were successful!
 Our application was one of 16 to be awarded funding, out of 77 full applications.

-You can read a copy of the application and the helpful feedback we received.
+You can read a [copy of the application](https://localdigital.gov.uk/funding/oxford-city-council/ "Full application and feedback") and the feedback we received.

 ## Being assessed